voxpupuli/beaker-docker/README.md

 bundle exec rake test:acceptance
 ```

-# Contributing
+## Contributing

 Please refer to puppetlabs/beaker's [contributing](https://github.com/puppetlabs/beaker/blob/master/CONTRIBUTING.md) guide.

-# Releasing
+## Releasing

-To release new versions of beaker-docker, please use this [jenkins job](https://cinext-jenkinsmaster-sre-prod-1.delivery.puppetlabs.net/view/all/job/qe_beaker-docker_init-multijob_master/).
-This job
-lives on Puppet-internal infrastructure, so you'll need to be a part of the Puppet org to do this.

-To run the job, click on `Build with Parameters` in the menu on the left.
-Make
-sure you check the box next to `PUBLIC` and enter the appropriate version.
-The
-version should adhere to [semantic version standards](https://semver.org).
-When in doubt, consult the [maintainers of Beaker](https://github.com/puppetlabs/beaker/blob/master/CODEOWNERS)
-for guidance.
+To release new versions of beaker-docker, please use update `lib/beaker-docker/version.rb` with the new version number.
+The version should adhere to [semantic version standards](https://semver.org).
+When in doubt, ask in the `#voxpupuli` channel of the Puppet community Slack or in `#voxpupuli` on irc.freenode.net ([Webinterface](https://webchat.freenode.net/?channels=%23voxpupuli)).